 25 Surprising Foods That Blast Fat

-Now that the warmer weather is making its annual comeback, you might find yourself really focusing on targeting any excess body fat you wish to shed before you start breaking out the bathing suit.
+Now that the colder months are making their annual comeback, you might find yourself really focusing on targeting any excess body fat you wish to shed before you indulge in all those holiday treats.
 And while there isn't one food that is magically going to melt away all those unwanted pounds instantly, there are some fat-burning foods you can add to your diet that you might not even realize have been linked to an increased rate of fat loss.

 So what exactly qualifies a food to be "fat-burning" you might ask?
 Well, they are foods that get your metabolism going, helping you burn fat, or simply keep you feeling full for a longer time.
 They're the foods you're going to want to stock up on because of their fat-burning properties.

 Check out our list of the most surprising foods you might've not even known blast and burn fat.
 And while you're making healthy changes, be sure to read up on these Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 Yes, you now have yet another reason to eat guacamole.
 See, avocados are not only packed with vitamin B6, which fights the stress hormone cortisol that can trigger belly-fat, but they provide monounsaturated fat.
 This is a healthy fat, that according to a study in Diabetes Care may actually prevent body fat distribution around your belly.
 The healthy fats from avocados keep on giving too, as they'll most likely keep you fuller longer.
 So you won't go looking for a snack, which then leads to you overall consuming more calories.